doomhz/node-lambda-req/README.md

 ### .isApiGateway `Bool`

-An object `getter` tells if the request was an APIGateway invocation.
+It returns `true` if the request was an APIGateway invocation.
 Internally, checks if an HTTP method is set on the Lambda event.

 ```javascript
 const lambda = new LambdaReq(event, context, callback)